-Your library card is your ticket to the award-winning Encylopedia Britannica, where you’ll find encyclopedia articles, multimedia, e-books and other learning resources, with a kid-friendly, easy-to-navigate interface.
+Your library card is your ticket to the award-winning Encyclopedia Britannica, where you’ll find encyclopedia articles, multimedia, e-books and other learning resources, with a kid-friendly, easy-to-navigate interface.
 The links above are perfect for elementary and middle-grade students, but you can access all of Britannica Library here.

 High School and Adult Resources